 So if you’re keen to supercharge your retirement savings, but aren’t sure how to go about it, then speaking to a financial adviser can be a good way to go.

-Bottom line: Being proactive with your super will likely make a significant difference to the size of your final nest egg.
+Bottom line: Being proactive with your super may make a significant difference to the size of your final nest egg.

 1 You may have a higher concessional contributions cap if you have previous unused concessional cap amounts – for more information: Australian Taxation Office: https://www.ato.gov.au/super/self-managed-super-funds/contributions-and-rollovers/contribution-caps/